GiG/open/docs/open-source/creating.md

 ## Commitment to project maintenance after going Open Source

-It is not enough that project are open-sourced.
+It is not enough that projects are open-sourced.
 Developers that open-source projects must make a commitment to keep maintaining the open-source project

 !!! warning
     Idle projects that are left on public GIG Repositories that don’t contribute anything will be archived!